patshaughnessy/patshaughnessy.github.io/posts/2016-10-07-need-a-second-opinion-on-your-ruby-code-ask-crystal.markdown

 Recently I’ve been learning about the [Crystal programming language](https://crystal-lang.org), a variation on Ruby syntax implemented on the [LLVM platform](http://llvm.org).
-What’s interesting about Crystal is that is uses static types while at the same time retaining much of Ruby’s original elegance and natural feel.
+What’s interesting about Crystal is that it uses static types while at the same time retaining much of Ruby’s original elegance and natural feel.
 The two languages are so similar, in fact, it’s possible to use the Crystal compiler to parse your Ruby code after making just a few superficial changes.
 This can be a great way to get helpful feedback on